|

 - When talking to

-the rep, try to get help resolving the issue.
+problems, try to get help resolving the issue.
 If it can't be

 resolved over the phone, request a replacement device.
 Note